mauroservienti/milestone.github.io/_posts/processes-state-evolution.md

 Let's start by saying that in the last twenty years, it happened to me a handful of times to witness the requirement for retroactive changes.
 It happened primarily in the context of the Italian tax system, which is a mess on its own, and in the context of fixing errors introduced by previous requirements, which was rare.

 What we outlined so far helps in dealing with non-retroactive changes.
-There is a new requirement, and a new process is created o handle that.
+There is a new requirement, and a new process is created to handle that.
 Old instances will continue using the old method.

 Dealing with retroactive changes requires at least one of the following approaches: